What we are monitoring

 It also sets out that an LPA must publish any up-to-date information which it has collected for monitoring purposes as soon as possible after it becomes available.

 The AMR is currently produced on an annual basis and looks at the period 1 April to 31 March.
 Following changes introduced by the Localism Act, councils now have greater freedom to decide what to include in their monitoring reports, and when they are produced.
-As of the monitoring period 2012 to 2013, Bracknell Forest is now producing topic-based AMRs, so that it is easier to update information on a regular basis.
+As of 2013, Bracknell Forest is now producing topic-based AMRs, so that it is easier to update information on a regular basis.
 This means that updates to the topic AMRs may be published and updated at different times of the year.